 - You want to cover discoloured or misshaped teeth.

 - You would like to make a cosmetic change to your smile.

-Metal – Generally made of gold.
-They do not normally wear down your opposing teeth, and lasts a long time.
+Metal Crowns – Generally made of gold.
+They do not normally wear down your opposing teeth, and they last a long time.
 However, gold does not look natural, and can be expensive (cost of metal varies from time to time).
 If you are placing a crown on your front teeth, metal crowns are normally not chosen for this reason.

-Ceramic or Porcelain – These looks the most natural, and are best suited for people with allergies to metals.
+Ceramic or Porcelain Crowns – These look the most natural, and are best suited for people with allergies to metals.
 They also wear down the opposing teeth.
 The new generation ceramic/porcelain crowns are very durable.